calebmsword/javascript-notes/type-checking.md

 }
 ```

 This technique is quite good.
 Unfortunately, it is also fallible.
-The user could overwrite `Map.prototype` to throw errors when it shouldn't, for example.
+For example, the user could overwrite `Map.prototype.has` to throw errors when it shouldn't.

 # structuredClone